randomtruffles/Dominion_League/faq.md

 #### How do I make a table?

-Click the "New Table" tab in the lobby and choose "Create Table".
-Note you should also click "Advanced Options" at the table and uncheck "Players can see spectator chat".
+Click the "New Table" tab in the lobby.

 #### How do I find my opponent’s table?